felliix/store-front-fashion/README.md

 ```
 git clone git@github.com:Bruno-Furtado/fastbuy-app.git && cd fastbuy-app && bundle install
 ```
+&nbsp;

 **2.** Open the project in Android Studio.

-> Press 'OK' on first alert, and do not update gradle plugin on second.

 ```
 open -a /Applications/Android\ Studio.app android
 ```
+> Press 'OK' on first alert, and do not update gradle plugin on second.
+&nbsp;

 **3.** Start the server.

 ```
 react-native start
 ```
+&nbsp;

 **4.** Make sure you have a simulator installed and run the app on iOS.